laoguowangCP/godot-statechart-sharp/docs/manual.md

 **`void Invoke(Transition)`** : Emitted when transition is invoked.
 It happens when transition is selected and executed, after states' exit and before states' enter.

+### Methods of Transition

+**`bool CustomTransitionGuard(StatechartDuct duct)`**: Overrideable transition guard behavior.
+Emit `Guard` signal by default.

+**`void CustomTransitionInvoke(StatechartDuct duct)`**: Overrideable transition invoke behavior.
+Emit `Invoke` signal by default.

 <br/>

 ## Reaction

-Reaction node is used as child node of a non-history state, to represent the actual reaction of an active state during a step.
+Reaction node is used as child node of a non-history state, to represent what state do during a step.

-As shown in statechart step procedure, after all the transitions handled, we have updated active states as result.
-Then, their reactions will be collected if event matches, and invoked in document order.

-Likely, reaction has event, responsing to statechart's step event.
-You can choose between builtin node loop events or custom event (no "automatic reaction" by the way).
+Likely, reaction can assigned with builtin node loop event or custom event.
+Reactions 1)of active states 2)with matched events will be invoked in document order, **at the end of a step**.

 ### Properties of Reaction